drGalapagos/SupportNightmares/README.md

 	  - *Example: list of [`Entities`](./Entities) already present in the folder structure.*

+7. Place the folders and the `.md` file(s) in the appropriate folder based on the following structure:

     - **Entities:** are providers of...

-	-
+        - The following applies:

-		- If the entity you had an issue with is already present in this folder, choose that one!
+            - If the entity you had an issue with is already present in this folder, choose that one.
             - If the entity is not yet present, add it by defining its name.

         - *Example: list of [`Entities`](./Entities) already present in the folder structure.*

 - **Sub-units:** the next level represents sub-units within the entity such as a branch, department or a smaller meaningful unit.